lruepke/HTF_lecture/Winter2023/source/lectures/L05/Exercise2.rst

     Ra = \lvert \frac{\rho \Delta T \alpha g k L}{\kappa \mu} \rvert

-With this analysis in mind, we can check local Rayleigh numbers and what we expect is that right where the fluxibity is highest, we should also get high Rayleigh numbers indicating that the fluid wants to start convecting.
+With this analysis in mind, we probably expect that the local Rayleigh number is highest, where also the fluxibility is high.
 The Rayleigh number derived above is a measure for the vigor of convection in the entire domain.
 We can follow :cite:`jupp2000thermodynamic` and derive a local Rayleigh number by relating convective and diffusive fluxes:

 .. math::
     :label: eq:dim_ana_6